xuejinli/kc-seatunel/seatunnel-connectors-v2/README.md

 - `factoryIdentifier` is used to indicate the name of the current Factory.
 This value should be the same as the value returned by `getPluginName`, so that if Factory is used to create Source/Sink in the future, A seamless switch can be achieved.
-- `createSink` and `createSource` are the methods for creating Source and Sink respectively, and do not need to be implemented at present.
+- `createSink` and `createSource` are the methods for creating Source and Sink respectively.
 - `optionRule` returns the parameter logic, which is used to indicate which parameters of our connector are supported, which parameters are required, which parameters are optional, and which parameters are exclusive, which parameters are bundledRequired.
     This method will be used when we visually create the connector logic, and it will also be used to generate a complete parameter